StructuralNeurobiologyLab/SyConn/README.md

 ## Tutorials & documentation

-For the SyConn documentation see [here](docs/doc.md).

-The an auto-generated readthedocs documentation can be found [here](https://syconn.readthedocs.io/en/latest/), alternatively you can build the API documentation lcoally by running `make html` in the `docs` folder.
+For the SyConn documentation see [here](docs/doc.md) or check out the latest readthedocs build [here](https://syconn.readthedocs.io/en/latest/).
+Alternatively you can build the API documentation lcoally by running `make html` in the `docs` folder.

 # The Team
-The Synaptic connectivity inference toolkit developed is developed at Max-Planck-Institute of Neurobiology, Munich.
+The Synaptic connectivity inference toolkit is developed at Max-Planck-Institute of Neurobiology, Munich.

 Authors: Philipp Schubert, Sven Dorkenwald, Rangoli Saxena, Joergen Kornfeld